-The Company did not implement any variable remuneration incentive plan for the Directors and the Key Management Personnel during the year by issuing performance rights, except for the performance rights mentioned in this section.
-The Company does not offer any other variable remuneration incentive plans or bonus schemes to Executive Directors and Key Management Personnel.
+The Company did not implement any variable remuneration incentive plan for the KMP during the year by issuing performance rights, except for the performance rights mentioned in this section.
+The Company does not offer any other variable remuneration incentive plans or bonus schemes to KMP.

-H Equity Instruments Issued on Exercise of Remuneration Performance Rights and Options
+H. Equity Instruments Issued on Exercise of Remuneration Performance Rights and Options

-No shares were issued during the financial year to Directors or Key Management Personnel as a result of exercising remuneration options.
+No shares were issued during the financial year to KMP as a result of exercising remuneration options.

-Other Transactions with KMP and/or their Related Parties
+I. Other Transactions with KMP and/or their Related Parties

-No other transactions with KMP and/or related parties were undertaken during the year ended on 31 December 2022, except what has been disclosed on note 30 to the consolidated financial statements.
+No other transactions with KMP and/or related parties were undertaken during the year ended on 31 December 2023, except what has been disclosed on note 34 to the consolidated financial statements.

-J Shareholding of KMP
+J. Shareholding of KMP

-The number of shares in the Company held by directors or other key management personnel of the Company, including their associated entities at the end of the financial year are as follows:
+The number of shares in the Company held by KMP of the Company, including their associated entities at the end of the financial year are as follows:

-••• Received During Year on Exercise
+• Received During Year on Exercise

 Company KMPs Opening Balance of Performance Rights Net Change Other Closing Balance

-Kwan Chan ED
+Kwan Chan ED - - -

-Yiu Man Lo NED
+Yiu Man Lo NED - -

 James S. Barrie NED 2,000 2,000

-Marco Arosti MD/CEO 9,800,000 - 9,800,000
+Marco Arosti CEO 9,800,000 - 9,800,000

-\ Held through fully owned investment vehicle High Noble Investments Limited
+Held through fully owned investment vehicle High Noble Investments Limited